Mehranalam/Bardeal/README.md

+# Bardeal
  <p>
   <img src="/app/src/main/res/drawable/_8481652cef1014c0b5e4981.png" alt="my picture" height=30 width=30 style="float: right;"/>
-This is the paragraph from which you want the image to be floated to the right.
-This is a test.
-It is only a test.
-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+An online shop under Android is a large app with many components of this program uses the <b>firebase</b> service and the UI design idea of this program is inspired by the following link.
+The minimum usable SDK is 21.
 </p>

-An online shop under Android is a large app with many components of this program uses the **firebase** service and the UI design idea of this program is inspired by the following link.
-The minimum usable SDK is 21.

 **use VPN** & **English system lang**
 <div>